-Determines how often you would like the scheduled task to be executed, and poll the queue based on this specified interval
+Determines how often you would like the FTP Queue task to be executed, and poll the queue based on this specified interval.

 There are two options; FTP and SFTP.
 Selecting SFTP will remove the Password field and displays a “Key File” input field where you can specify the location of your SFTP key file.
 Known Hosts Field is also displayed for SFTP, but is optional.